top of page

 DOCUMENTARY SERIES - ENGLISH - USA

-Logline: Of Different Minds: Tales of Neurodiversity aims to expand public understanding of the challenges and sometimes blessings that come with neurodiversity.
+Logline: Of Different Minds: Living with a Neurodivergent Brain aims to expand public understanding of the challenges and often blessings that come with neurodiversity.
 What makes this series unlike any other is that it speaks from a place of unusual authority—our directors are themselves neurodivergent or share their lives directly with someone who is.
+Our series looks at scientists who are going beyond traditional definitions of neurodiversity to include a variety of other conditions that affect a person's style of thinking or perceiving the world in different ways.
+It invites the viewer to reconsider the relationship between brain and mind, as well as society's understanding of those who think differently.

 Lead Production Companies: Handler Productions, MediaFusion Entertainment